mzhang28/blog/content/posts/2023-03-29-shell-in-docker-compose-container-without-shell.md

 tags = ["docker", "linux"]
 +++

+First (published) blog post of the year! :raising_hands:

 Here is a rather dumb way of entering a Docker Compose container that didn't have a shell.
 In this specific case, I was trying to enter a Woodpecker CI container without exiting it.
 Some Docker containers are incredibly stripped